MBHallgren/MINTyper/README.md

 MINTyper provides two options: Either the user can give a single fasta file as reference sequence by using the -ref argument, or a whole KMA indexed database can be used with the -db argument.

 A guide for indexing a given database correctly can be found at https://bitbucket.org/genomicepidemiology/kma/src/master/

+A database of complete bacterial genomes can be found at: http://www.cbs.dtu.dk/public/CGE/databases/KmerFinder/version/latest/bacteria.tar.gz

 # Standard usage